BatterieNguyen/English/Advertisement/Advertisement_in_Society.md

  In conclusion, people should stay alert to the influence advertising has on their decision making process.
 As indicated above, advertising has twisted the information about what product is needed, or what product is favoured, thereby driving people to make insensible buy decisions.

+___`Keywords for argument`___
+* Popular
+* Power of advertising
+* Not the real need

 ___`Break down Ideas`___

+(100% Agree) - this contention is self-evident.
+* (Power 1) - a specific brand or product that is likely to make them acceptable or even distinguished individuals in society.
+  * (Popular, E.x.) - medicine, dietary supplement and other life-enhancing products
+  * (Not the real need) - to think that they are thresatened by illnesses => rush to buy the advertised products
+* (Power 2) - give an exaggerated account of the popularity of a product => create a best-seller image for a newly-marketed product => hope to become one of the eyewitnesses and participants of a fad.
+  * (Not a real need) - might not actually need to make purchases so frequently, but advertising spurs them to do so. => E.x., cellphone
+  * (Popular) - With the number of buyers growing, it will evolve into a buying craze.

 | vocabulary | Meaning | Side Note |